Death Drop: Productions

 The play began previews at the Garrick Theatre in London on 3 December 2020, with an opening night on 10 December as one of the first West End shows to open following a closure of theatres due to the COVID-19 pandemic with social distancing measure being implemented on the audience.
 Although scheduled to remain open until 17 January 2021, on 14 December it was announced that London would be placed under Tier 3 COVID restrictions on 16 December forcing the show to close.

 On 22 February 2021 it was announced that theatres would be able to reopen from 17 May, and on 11 March it was announced that Death Drop would reopen from 19 May with a new cast being announced on 25 March.
 Performances between 30 June and 4 July were cancelled due to self-isolation from several of the cast and crew.
 On 7 July there was a BSL signed performance including Maria Hurtz.
 It was announced that Courtney Act would re-join the cast as Shazza for the performances on 10 and 11 July.
 The show then closed on 11 July.
+Following a UK tour the show reopened for a third limited West End run on 4 March 2022 closing on 24 April 2022.

+On April 20, 2023, via the show's official Instagram it was announced that Death Drop would begin a New York run Off-Broadway at New World Stages beginning on June 30, 2023, with an anticipated opening night of July 13.
+Drag Race alums Willam and Jujubee are announced to be reprising their performances from the London production along with the show's writer, Holly Stars.
+The cast will also include Shuga Cain, Wang Newton, and Peachez Iman Cummings.